 Anomaly is the creative boutique established by former TBWA global COO Carl Johnson and five partners in 2004.
 Jointly headquartered in New York and London, it likes to describe itself as a "new model" agency.
 Advertising is just one of the disciplines practised by the company, which has also dabbled successfully in product design, public relations and numerous other fields.
 It also partners with several entrepreurial start-ups, offering advice and expertise in return for equity investments.
+It is, for example, co-owner and co-creator of cannabis retailer Dosist.
 Although it tended to focus for several years on smaller, often more offbeat brands, the agency moved into the big time at the end of 2009 with the capture of the European marketing account for Sony (until 2012).
 Other international clients have followed.
 Global Johnnie Walker was a major win at the end of 2014, and the agency has continued to scale up steadily with a string of major additional account gains.
-In 2016 it won all 14 new business pitches for which it competed, earning the title of Agency of the Year from AdAge.
-MDC Partners acquired a majority stake in the agency in 2011, and the agency opened an additional office in Amsterdam later the same year.
-Toronto followed in 2012, and then Shanghai from late 2013.
-It operates several satellite units including Hispanic agency Last Silo, launched in 2016.
-Johnson remains global CEO; co-founder Mike Byrne is chief creative officer.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+(Johnnie Walker moved for a while to sister 72andSunny before returning at the end of 2019).
+In 2016 Anomaly won all 14 new business pitches for which it competed, earning the title of Agency of the Year from AdAge.
+MDC Partners acquired a majority stake in the agency in 2011 - it acquired full control in 2018 - and the agency opened an additional office in Amsterdam later the same year.
+Toronto followed in 2012, and then Shanghai from late 2013; and more recently Berlin and Los Angeles.
+The agency operates several satellite units including Hispanic agency Last Silo, launched in 2016.
+Johnson became global executive chairman in 2018, passing over the role of CEO to Karina Wilsher, previously COO.
+Co-founder Mike Byrne is chief creative officer.
+AdAge estimated global revenues of $173m in 2020, making it the single biggest agency within what is now Stagwell Inc, overtaking Forsman & Bodenfors, 72andSunny and CP&B. Under the newly created Anomaly Alliance, forged in 2020, the agency is partnered within MDC by PR agency Hunter, branding business Mono, experiential specialist Relevent and digital shop YML.